reillysiemens/tuckersiemens.com/content/contact.md

 domain dot com.
 You can use [my key] if you're willing to suffer the `gpg` interface.

-I'm not currently looking for employment opportunities and I _especially_ don't wish to be contacted about blockchains, cryptocurrencies, or NFTs.
+I'm not currently looking for employment opportunities, **especially** those related to blockchains, cryptocurrencies, or NFTs.

 [@reillysiemens]: https://github.com/reillysiemens
 [@TuckerSiemens]: https://twitter.com/TuckerSiemens